adriangb/scikeras/README.md

 entire Scikit-Learn and Keras ecosystems.
 Some advantages over the TF wrappers are:

 * Full compatibility with the Scikit-Learn API, including grid searches, ensembles, transformers, etc.
+* Support for Keras Functional and Subclassed Models.
 * Support for pre-trained models.
 * Support for dynamically set Keras parameters depending on inputs (e.g. input shape).
 * Support for hyperparameter tuning of optimizers and losses.